Joe12387/overpoweredjs/README.md

 To pursue potentially purchasing a license, please contact Joe+opjs@dreggle.com.

 ## OverpoweredJS API
 The **OverpoweredJS API** uses OverpoweredJS Closed Source and server-side processing to track browser instances without having to run your own server.
-It is currently in development and will be able to be embedded on any site that uses HTTPS.
+It is currently available and can be embedded on any site that uses HTTPS.
 After calling the `getFingerprint` function, you'll get something back like this:
 ```json
 {
   "clusterUUID": "0W-C9Q-WS6-OHK",